Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Review of embedded curves and super-rigidity

 \subsection{Super-rigidity}

 Fix $g,d,\bf b$ as in Definition \ref{cover-combinatorial-type} and a finite group $G$.
-Now, given $A\in H_2(X,\bZ)$, define the universal moduli space
+Now, given $A\in \overline{H}_2(X,\bZ)$, define the universal moduli space

-to consist of tuples $(J,\Sigma,\varphi:\Sigma'\to\Sigma,\iota)$ up to isomorphism where $J\in\clJ(X,\omega)$, $\Sigma\subset X$ is an embedded $J$-curve of genus $g$ in class $A$ and $\varphi$ is a branched cover of type $(g,\bf b)$ along with an isomorphism $\iota$ between $G$ and its generalized automorphism group (this is clearly a purely ineffective smooth Fr\'echet orbifold).
+to consist of tuples $(J,\Sigma,\varphi:\Sigma'\to\Sigma,\iota)$ up to isomorphism where $J\in\clJ(X,\omega)$, $\Sigma\subset X$ is an embedded $J$-curve of genus $g$ in class $A$ and $\varphi$ is a branched cover of type $(g,\bf b)$ along with an isomorphism $\iota$ between $G$ and its generalized automorphism group (this space becomes a purely ineffective smooth Banach orbifold if we impose appropriate $C_\epsilon$ regularity conditions as explained in \textsection\ref{technical-transversality-remarks}).
 Given any such tuple, we can then form the associated Galois closure $\psi:\tilde\Sigma\to\Sigma$ and consider the $G$-equivariant operator $\psi^*D^N_{\Sigma,J}$.
-Clearly its kernel and cokernel are finite dimensional real $G$-representations. \begin{Definition}[Loci of failure of super-rigidity] Given two nonzero finite dimensional $G$-representations $\bf k$ and $\bf c$ over $\bR$, define the universal moduli space
+Its kernel and cokernel are finite dimensional real $G$-representations. \begin{Definition}[Loci of failure of super-rigidity] Given two nonzero finite dimensional $G$-representations $\bf k$ and $\bf c$ over $\bR$, define the universal moduli space